Welcome to Pinpoint!

 If your HR team plan on reviewing candidates first and then passing over the best one's to you, then you should turn off the 'New Application Submitted' email notification.
 You should then turn on a 'Moved to' stage notification which means you'll get emailed whenever the HR team moves a candidate to the that particular stage, such as a review stage, or an interview stage.

 If you plan on reviewing all candidates that apply then you can leave your email notification settings as they are.
-You can also opt to receive a daily or weekly digest email rather than an email every time a candidate applies.
-If this is preferable turn off the 'New Application Submitted' email notification and turn on the daily email digest.

 Whether you've opted to receive notifications each time a candidate applies to one of your jobs, or whether you'll only get notified once your HR colleagues have moved someone to the review stage, the notification will contain a button that takes you straight to the candidate's profile where you can view their completed application form and resume.